dorlneylon/simplecode/docs.md

 ## getback's docs:

 Description: This page was created just to make sure people are not trying to publish empty fields.
-In the newer version of this site JS already checks that, though.
+In the newest version of this site JS creates tokens instead, though.

 ## get_lel's docs:

-Description: Here you can see what have you or somebody published recently.
+Description: Here you can see what you or somebody has published recently.
 Make sure, that more than max-posts-available(check config.cfg and edit it if you want) posts at once are not allowed on this site.

 Possible errors: 404.